Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `head /parameters/query-optionality/startwithequired`

-Test scenarios for using a combination of required and optional query parameters.
+Test scenarios for using a combination of required query parameters first and optional query parameters later.

 Should generate an operation like below: